Edwin Richards (field hockey)

-Edwin William Gruffydd Richards (sometimes referred to as Edward; 15 December 1879 – 10 December 1930) was a Welsh field hockey player from Abergavenny who competed in the 1908 Summer Olympics where he won the bronze medal as a member of the Wales team.
+Edwin William Gruffydd Richards (sometimes referred to as Edward; 15 December 1879 – 10 December 1930) was a field hockey player from Wales who competed in the 1908 Summer Olympics and won the bronze medal as a member of the Welsh team.

+Biography

 Richards was the son of Susanna Thomas and Edwin William Richards, an iron monger from Goytre.
 His father died from Typhoid on the 3 September 1879; Edwin was born later that year on 15 December.

+With only six teams participating in the field hockey tournament at the 1908 Olympic Games in London, he represented Wales under the Great British flag, where the team were awarded a bronze medal despite Wales only playing in and losing one match.

+He played club hockey for Abergavenny Hockey Club and would later captain his nation.
+By trade he was an architect working for Johnson, Richards, and Rees and was a member of the Royal Institute of British Architects.
+He would later live in the village of Cefn Coed and become a parish councillor.

-He died in Ipswich on 10 December 1930.
+He was taken ill during a shooting party and died in Ipswich on 10 December 1930 at the age of 50.